• Facebook

 Ingredients

-Rice: Any type of white or brown rice works in this recipe.
+Rice: Any type of white or brown rice works for this recipe.
+Try Instant Pot white rice or Instant Pot brown rice.
 Sometimes I make Instant Pot sushi rice , but I don't bother seasoning it with rice wine, sugar and salt (you can if you want).
-Sometimes I use Jasmine rice.
 To make this dinner really easy, use frozen Instant rice (found in many grocery stores).

 Salmon: You can cook fresh salmon (recipe included below) or make life really easy and use lox.
 Smoked salmon is also delicious, but can get pricey.